-PDX is currently served by 14 international and domestic airlines offering more than 259 scheduled passenger arrivals and departures daily.
-You can fly nonstop to PDX from 60 cities, including Amsterdam, Tokyo, New York and Washington, D.C.
-New flights are added regularly: In June 2013, Alaska Airlines launched seasonal service to Fairbanks, United Airlines started service to Guadalajara, Mexico.
+PDX is currently served by 15 international and domestic airlines offering more than 227 scheduled passenger arrivals and departures daily.
+You can fly nonstop to PDX from nearly 60 cities, including Amsterdam, Tokyo, New York and Washington, D.C.
+New flights are added regularly: In 2014, Alaska Airlines launched service to Puerto Vallarta and Los Cabos, Mexico, and Volaris started service to Guadalajara, Mexico.
 In 2015, Icelandair will begin seasonal twice-weekly service to Reykjavik and Condor Airlines will begin nonstop service to Frankfurt.

 Getting to and from the airport

 The airport is located nine miles northeast of downtown Portland and is conveniently connected to the city center via MAX light rail train.